Note from the Author: On a press trip hosted by SakéOne, I visited Oregon to see firsthand how sake is made.

 Lorenz and SakéOne president Steve Vuylsteke took me on a tour of the facility; read on to see the sake-brewing process and learn what distinguishes Oregon sake from Japanese.

 Need a little refresher on sake?
-Our "Sake School" series from a few years back delves into sake's history in much more depth.
-But let's start with the basics.
+Let's start with the basics.

 Sake is often referred to as a "rice wine," but in truth, its process is closer to that of brewing beer—breaking down starches into sugar before yeast converts them to alcohol.
 (To be fair, it's quite distinct from beer as well.)
 Each grain of rice is milled down, or "polished," stripping the fats and proteins from the outer layer and refining grains down to the starchier core.

 Different types of sake are designated by the degree of milling: gingo, for instance, indicates that the rice has been polished down to 60% (that is, 40% has been stripped away); daigingo is at least 50% (fully half has been stripped).